 You’ll be hard-pressed to find a larger inflatable projector screen than the Open Air Cinema screen if you’re seeking the biggest inflatable projector screen money can buy.
 The viewing area is a whopping 18.4 feet diagonally, with accurate 16 x 9-foot dimensions that fully match the normal 16:9 aspect ratio.

-The build quality is superior to that of the majority of the projectors on our list.
-This screen is made of sturdy, oxford fabric and is built to withstand years of usage.
+The build quality is superior to that of most of the projectors on our list.
+This screen is made of sturdy oxford fabric and is built to withstand years of usage.
 The Open Air Cinema is built to survive for years, with enough strength to withstand multiple movie evenings and outdoor barbecues.